Biography

 Research Interests

-• Identifying and meeting the needs of underserved and marginalized gifted learners
+• Identifying and meeting the individual needs of high ability students who are unrecognized and twice-exceptional gifted learners

 • An examination of resilience and development of excellence in high-ability learners from extreme circumstances

-• Comparative research on issues of equity and access
+• Comparative and international education research on issues of access, multiple perspectives and global concerns.

 Current Funded Projects

-Eriksson, G.I.; Cavillia, D. (UCF) Merritt, T; Braddock, D. (OSCD) Affective Education for Academic Success.
+Eriksson, G.I.; Cavilla, D. (UCF) Merritt, T; Maddock, D. (SDOC) Affective Education for Academic Success.
 Secondary Gifted.
 (2016-2017) Project Collaborative Curriculum Challenge Grant ; FLDE Challenge Grant with Osceola Public Schools District

 Eriksson, G; Holt L (UCF) Gifted Mindsets Project: Brain-Based Learning.
 (2014-2015).
 Project Collaborative Curriculum Challenge Grant ; FLDE Challenge Grant with Brevard County Public Schools